fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 are then due the next Monday.
 This gives you a week to do that vitamin, and you should know everything needed to complete that vitamin since it covers content taught in the previous week.

+Late vitamins not covered by amnesty will get 0 credit.
+Use extensions!

 ### Projects

 Projects are designed to give you heavy-duty experience with the application of